The Safest Way to Do a Protein Shake Fast

 Ideally, you’ll do this once each week so try to commit one day as your “fast day” and make that part of your routine.
 Now, what day of the week – based on your usual schedule – would allow you to live on only protein shakes?
 Recognize that, especially at first, you might experience a dip in energy and mood that could impact your other activities.
 So plan around that.
 Of course, you might feel just fine – no adjustment period necessary.

 Now, you might be wondering “If I’m drink protein shakes, how is that a fast?”
 The key is to keep your total calorie intake below 500 for the entire day – this will still put your body in a fasted state.
-So, figure out how many scoops you can have on your fast day and how you will spread them out.
+So, figure out how many scoops you can have on your fast day taking into account anything added to the shake for flavor and how you will spread the shakes out.
 Of course, the traditional 3 meals set a pattern that most people follow when timing their shakes.

 In order to combat the extra thirst that comes along with high protein intake, be sure to drink plenty of water during your fast day.
 This will also help to lighten to load on your kidneys, which can be stressed during periods of high protein intake.